VidTu/Ksyxis/docs/SECURITY.md

   [verification-metadata.xml](../gradle/verification-metadata.xml).
 To avoid
   fetching keys for signatures, the local PGP keystore is used from armored [verification-keyring.keys](../gradle/verification-keyring.keys).
-You can disable or replace the keyring if you want to use your own pubkeys.
+You can disable or replace the keyring if you want to use your own pubkey keystore.
 - All [GitHub CI](../.github/workflows) workflows are SHA-pinned.

 However, Gradle Java Toolchains and Foojay Disco API Resolver are missing supply-chain verification.
 Therefore, you must install Java 8 and Java 25 from your preferred vendors and [disable auto-provisioning](https://docs.gradle.org/current/userguide/toolchains.html#sub:disable_auto_provision).
+You can disable it per-repository (in `./gradle.properties` file), per-build (by using `./gradlew -Dorg.gradle.java.installations.auto-download=false [...]`), or system-wide (in `$GRADLE_HOME/gradle.properties` file), at your choice.